Fabrics

 Floral patterns are one of the most popular and enduring fabric trends, with floral designs having been used across fashion and interior industries for centuries.

-Of course, just like the rich variety in the natural world, there are so many types of floral fabric to choose from; from abstract to ditsy, baroque to retro and vintage, with many patterns utterly timeless in style.
+Of course, just like the rich variety in the natural world, there are so many types of floral fabric to choose from for floral room decor; from abstract to ditsy, baroque to retro and vintage, with many patterns utterly timeless in style.

-Brook Perdigon at The Fabric Collective says, 'for 2023 we are looking towards modern florals that are inspired by nostalgia, bridging past and present through bold patterns with unusual color palettes,' this style is beautifully shown above in the maximalist and immersive floral bedroom, filled with designs by House of Hackney; champions of unique fabric prints inspired by nature.
+Brook Perdigon at The Fabric Collective says, 'for 2024 we are looking towards modern florals that are inspired by nostalgia, bridging past and present through bold patterns with unusual color palettes.'

 6. Sustainable materials

-Sustainability is definitely being labeled as a 'trend for 2023' throughout interior design industries and beyond, but trends come and go, and this shift in consuming and producing products that are less harmful to the environment, will hopefully see the beginning of an enduring new era of long-lasting sustainable design.
+Trends come and go, but the recent focus on consuming and producing products that are less harmful to the environment will hopefully see the beginning of an enduring new era of long-lasting sustainable design.

-Of course, we have natural fabrics such as wool, linen and organic cotton, but as technologies advance, we are seeing more innovative fabric designs created through recycled materials and even bio-based fabrics, such as vegan leather, made from plants.
+Of course, we have natural, sustainable fabrics such as wool, linen and organic cotton, but as technologies advance, we are seeing more innovative fabric designs created through recycled materials and even bio-based fabrics, such as vegan leather, made from plants.

-Throughout 2022, simple, classic patterns such as stripes and checkboard have dominated interior and fashion industries, explore our guides on decorating with stripes and decorating with gingham for some lovely inspiration.
+Throughout 2023, simple, classic patterns such as stripes and checks have dominated interior and fashion industries – explore our guides on decorating with stripes and decorating with gingham for some lovely inspiration – and they still remain as popular as ever.

 Used on everything from wallpaper to tiles, upholstery, carpet and accessories, these prints have an utterly timeless appeal.